052223-java-angular/Bethelhem_P1/README.md

-# P1 - Full-Stack Task managment Project
+# P1 - ParkVenture: Discover and Book Exciting Park Experiences

 ## Introduction

-This is a Java-based full stack task-management application.A user can manage,track,create and label tasks using this application.
+This is a Java-based full stack park events booking web application.A user can explore and register for exciting events happening in various parks, so that they can plan and participate in memorable outdoor experiences.
 The application will be primarily built using Spring boot and Angular frame works and will utilize a PostgreSQL database to store tasks and user information.

 ## User Stories

-- **As a user**, I want to be able to register an account.
+- **As a user**,I want to be able to register an account.
-- **As a user**, I want to be able to log in to my account.
+- **As a user**,I want to be able to log in to my account.
+- **As a user**, I can browse a list of parks and view their descriptions and locations.
-- **As a user**, I want to be able to create a new task.
+- **As a user**, I can select a specific park and see the upcoming events happening in that park..
-- **As a user**, I want to be able to view all my tasks.
+- **As a user**, I can view event details such as the event name, date, description, capacity, and any additional information provided.
-- **As a user**, I want to be able to edit an existing task.
+- **As a user**, I can select an event and provide the number of attendees I plan to bring.
+- **As a user**, I can view a summary of my booked events and easily access event details, including date, location, and any instructions provided by the park
-- **As a user**, I want to be able to delete a task.
+- **As a user**, I can review my registration details and proceed to make a secure online payment for the event..
-- **As a user**, I want to be able to assign a task to myself or another user.
+- **As a user**, I can cancel or modify my event registration if necessary, within a reasonable timeframe.
-- **As a user**, I want to be able to set a due date for a task.
+- **As a user**,  I can provide feedback and reviews for events I have attended, sharing my experience and recommendations for other users.
-- **As a user**, I want to be able to mark a task as complete.
-- **As a user**, I want to be able to search for tasks based on their title or description.
-- **As a user**, I want to be able to sort tasks by their due date or creation date.
+- **As a user**, I can submit the event registration form, which includes my contact information (name, email, phone number)

 ## MVP (Minimum Viable Product)

 - User registration and login
-- create a new task
-- mark a task as complete
-- edit an existing task
-- assign a task
+- Park and Event Listing:Display a list of parks and their basic details (name, location, description).
+- Event Details:Allow users to view event details (description, capacity, date, etc.)
+- Registration of events:Provide a registration form for users to enter their details and the number of attendees
+- Validate registration information and event availability.
+- Provide a user dashboard where users can view their booked events and upcoming events.
+- Allow users to cancel or modify their event registrations.
-- delete a task
+- Implement a secure payment
-- view all tasks
-- search for tasks based on their title or description
-- filter tasks based on their completion status
-- Implementing Task Priority and Urgency level

 ## Stretch Goals

-- Task Reminders and Notifications
-- Generate Task Analytics and Reports
+- Show upcoming events for each park, including event names and dates.
+- Send notifications to users for booking confirmations, event reminders, and updates.

 ## Tech Stacks